How can I help my child think critically about the social media influencers they follow?

 Expert Website

-An influencer is a social media star who uses their popularity to influence others to buy products that companies have paid them to promote.
-Influencers are walking, talking, sharing, and interacting adverts.
-With, according to Influencer Market Hub over 70% of teens saying they think YouTubers are more reliable than celebrities, it is perhaps not surprising that the online influencer business is currently valued at $6.5 billion dollars a year.
+A social media influencer is an online star who uses their popularity to influence others to buy products that companies pay them to promote.
+Influencers are walking, talking, sharing and interacting adverts.
+With over 70% of teens saying they think YouTubers are more reliable than celebrities, it is perhaps not surprising that the social media influencer business is worth billions annually.

 Alan Mackenzie